meditatingdragon/meditatingdragon/README.md

 ## Hi.
-I'm a fullstack (jack-of-all-trades) dev.
+I'm a fullstack (jack-of-all-trades) dev, beginning my developer journey ~2003 with HTML and CSS.
+Since then, I've worked with a wide variety of programming languages, frameworks, and tools.
 I enjoy **solving problems** and choosing the **right tools** for the job.
 If I don't know it, I'll learn it.
 I'm a quick learner and can quickly contribute to existing projects.
 I currently specialize in the Javascript stack, working most recently with **Node/FeathersJS** on the backend and **Quasar/Nuxt/Vue** on the frontend.

+If you're looking for a reliable developer, [reach out](https://www.rachelcheuk.com/contact)!

 ### Current Projects: